healthappproject14/healthappproject14.github.io/_pages/mission-vision.md

 <br>
 <center>
 In many programs, the focus is on memorizing coding principles.
 HoodyHerd prioritizes learning by making - not just learning to learn.
-We create projects, get stuck, unstuck, and complete said projects.
+We start, get stuck, unstuck, and complete projects.
 </center>
 <br>